project-tuva/P1.6_project/readme_elisa.md

 This section describes the code optimization.
 The main goal is to optimize the force computation, refactoring the code in order to avoid costly operations or redundant work.
-The improvements are documented with profiling/benchmark data.
+The improvements are documented with profiling/benchmark data; the settings of each optimization step are present in the corresponding branch (the master was set with the best optimization options, "case_8").

 After each step, the command ```make check``` was run in order to ensure the correctness of the results.